Policy and Process

 - While the group is regularly meeting in person and the ACPE Certified Educator is often joining virtually, it is also expected that the ACPE Certified Educator have a physical, in-person presence at the site with the students at various times during the unit.
 The number and length of each in person visit shall be determined by the ACPE Certified Educator with special attention to the developing role of the CEC, i.e. more in person visits at the start of the CEC’s process, when a CEC is in Phase IA, with a gradual shift as the CEC advances through to Phase IB, and then on to Phase II of the Certification Process.
 It is essential that the ACPE Certified Educator be seen as the educator of the group.

-- The design of the CEC program, including how decisions are made related to the physical in-person time of the educator, should be documented in the center’s accreditation portfolio.
+- The design of the CEC program, including how decisions are made related to the physical in-person time of the educator, should be documented in the program’s accreditation portfolio.
 Special attention should be given to the ensuring that the role of the CEC does not grow too fast too soon, but rather it should grow when the CEC has demonstrated readiness to move forward.

 - Standard 1, Indicator E: Policy and utilization for video conferencing and how it serves to fulfill educational goals.